Amnesty says Israel maintains 'system of oppression and domination' | DW | 01.02.2022

 Israel itself has hardened in its position towards rights groups labeling it "apartheid."

-The Amnesty report offers a researched but abridged history of the Palestinian population since Israel declared its statehood in 1948, an event known to the Palestinians as the "nakhba," or "catastrophe."
+The Amnesty report offers a researched but abridged history of the Palestinian population since Israel declared its statehood in 1948.

 Today, Palestinians comprise 20% of Israel's population of 9.4 million.
 However, if the West Bank and Gaza are included, the Jewish and Arab populations are about the same.